Inventsable/CEP-Self-Signing-Panel/README.md

 - Report the current version of the panel
 - Prompt the user to update the MAJOR, MINOR, or MICRO tier
 - Auto-suggest the update as the next sequential number but allow any number to be entered
-- Rewrite the version number within `manifest.xml` with the updated semantic version
+- Rewrite the version number within `manifest.xml` and `package.json` with the updated semantic version

 ![](https://thumbs.gfycat.com/SlimyAssuredAchillestang-size_restricted.gif)